SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

         iii.
 Update the path to Glow with MWNN support in line no: 9 & 22 iv.
 Update the path to evgencnn executable in line no: 10
         v.
 Update the Imagenet images path in line no: 20
+    3. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file as follows:
+        i.
+Set the path to evgencnn/scripts folder in line no: 51
 ### Configure and Build Glow
 * #### For Release Build
     * `mkdir build_Release`